helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 - When model validations are present, `create` inserts all valid records and returns an Array of objects.
 Objects representing invalid records will have IDs set to nil in the returned Array.
 - When model validations are present, `create!` behaves just as it does when no model validations are present.

-> Note: the specific exception that's raised differs when handling a failed column validation vs a failed model validation!
+> Note: the specific exception that's raised differs when handling a failed database-level validations vs failed model validations!

 ## Accepting Arrays from HTTP Requests
 Now that we know the differences between the two creates (it's important, I promise!), we can move on to our BandController.
-We're probably pretty used to creating a single record where our parameters are expecting to parse out a simple Hash of data:
+We're probably pretty used to creating a single record where our parameters are expecting to a simple Hash of data:

 ```
 def create
   band = Band.new(band_params)